MegaManSec/JoshuaHu/_posts/2023-08-22-tracking-secret-ldap-login-times-with-modifytimestamp-heuristics.md

 If, for example, a hidden attribute for a user tracks their last login (such as to a VPN using 'VpnLoginTime'), then we don't need to see the hidden attribute: we just need to see a new _modifyTimeStamp_ and no other attribute change.

 If we can see the _modifyTimestamp_ value change but we do not see any other change to the user, then we know some type of hidden attribute has been modified.
-If there is no hidden attribute that is being updated regularly, then we can this heuristic to strongly infer that the user has logged in at the new value of _modifyTimestamp_.
+If there is no hidden attribute that is being updated regularly, then we can use this as a heuristic to strongly infer that the user has logged in at the new value of _modifyTimestamp_.

 ---